 What Is The Endocannabinoid System?

-The endocannabinoid system really is the true core of the mind-body connection.
+The endocannabinoid system (ECS) is the true core of the mind-body connection.

-As a certified Holistic Cannabis Practitioner, the foundation of my work lies in understanding the human endocannabinoid system and then teaching my students how to understand and nourish their endocannabinoid system for optimal health.
+As a certified Holistic Cannabis Practitioner, the foundation of my work lies in understanding the human endocannabinoid system.

-The endocannabinoid system is still a relatively new scientific discovery, being newly discovered in the mid-1990s, although it is difficult to pinpoint the origin.
+The endocannabinoid system is still a relatively new scientific discovery, being newly discovered in the mid-1990s.

-It wasn’t until the year 2000 that the term endocannabinoid system even appeared in any peer-reviewed literature.
+It wasn’t until the year 2000 that the term endocannabinoid system appeared in any peer-reviewed literature.

-If you’re looking for a more in-depth review of the endocannabinoid system, please join me for my Cannabis Compass Online Course which has an entire lesson dedicated to Understanding the Endocannabinoid System.
+If you’re looking for an even more in-depth review of the endocannabinoid system beyond this article, consider enrolling in my Cannabis Compass Online Course, which has an entire lesson dedicated to Understanding the Endocannabinoid System.

 The Endocannabinoid System 101